AldoPerez-420/Telco_Customer_Churn_AKA/README.md

 We use model prediction, SMOTE, random forest, logistic regression, and interpret results using LIME for explainability.

 ## Files
-- `Working_File_Data_Science.ipynb`: Jupyter notebook containing all data processing, exploratory analysis, modeling, and predictions.
+- `Telco_Customer_Chrun_Coding_File.ipynb`: Jupyter notebook containing all data processing, exploratory analysis, modeling, and predictions.
 - `Telco_Customer_Churn_.csv`: CSV file containing all the data for the processsing, analysis, modeling, and prediction for the code above.

 ## How to Run